KarimAdel-1/Dera/COMPLETE_DEPLOYMENT_GUIDE.md

    - Purpose: Native Hedera operations (HCS submission, HBAR transfers, account management)
    - Location: All backend services
    - **This is the PRIMARY tool for Hedera-specific operations**

-### ❌ NOT Using (Good!)

-- ✅ No Web3.js
-- ✅ No Ethereum-specific libraries
-- ✅ No Infura/Alchemy endpoints
-- ✅ No Layer 2 solutions

 ---